apache/incubator-gluten/README.md

 ## 1.3 Target User

 Gluten targets to the Spark administrators and Spark users who want to improve their spark cluster's performance fundamentally.
-Gluten is a plunin to Spark.
+Gluten is a plugin to Spark.
 It's designed to offload the SQL engine to native without any dataframe API or SQL query changes.
 SparkSQL users can run their current Spark job on Gluten seamlessly, no code changes are needed.
-However as an plugin, Gluten needs some configurations to enable it when you start Spark context.
+However as a plugin, Gluten needs some configurations to enable it when you start Spark context.
 All configurations are listed [here](https://github.com/oap-project/gluten/blob/main/docs/Configuration.md)

 ## 1.4 References: